 Not as hot and sticky as you would think, the equatorial climate is pleasantly warm throughout the year with highs of 79 – 86 degrees F and water temperatures ranging between 78 and 71 degrees F.

 Quite trendy in the Galapagos are people living aboard sailing vessels (liveaboards) as they explore the islands.
-Most tourists come visit in June through August and then again around mid-Dec until mid- January.
+Most tourists come to visit in June through August and then again around mid-Dec until mid- January.
 So although the islands are constantly busy, they’re rarely over-crowded, making it a perfect holiday destination.

 The islands aren’t dormant relics of the past.
 They are continually evolving; younger ones forming while the older ones are slowly slipping back into the ocean.